-Step #4: Get hooked-up with the best gear for your needs
+Step #4: Get Hooked Up with the Best Kiting Gear for Your Needs

-During your lesson.. you can either use the gear owned by the Instructor or School or bring your own gear.
+During your lesson you can either use the gear owned by the instructor or training school or bring your own gear.
 Find someone that specializes in kiteboarding and buy gear that's right for YOU.

 We see too many beginners buying inappropriate gear that they initially "thought was a good deal"

 ...and later learned that it was not an appropriate design, size, or price for their needs.
 If you have questions, we would be happy to help.

 Kitemare was created by kite instructors to educate visitors like yourself to help you get started right.
 It seems that the goal of most sites is only to zap your credit card.

 Our goal is to educate you first, and then assist you with buying only the gear you need.
 When you're ready .. we have it: Kites, bars, lines, boards, harnesses, and more.